-PBSYC2.SQL

-What you do In order to work with an Adaptive Server database in InfoMaker, you or system administrator should install certain stored procedures in the dat before you connect to Adaptive Server from InfoMaker for the first time server, and not befor InfoMaker stored pr connecting in InfoM foMaker stored procedure scripts only once per database re each InfoMaker session.
-If you have already installed the rocedures in your Adaptive Server database before faker on any supported platform, you need not install the gain before connecting in InfoMaker on a different InfoMaker stored procedures A stored procedure is a group of precompiled and preoptimized SQL statements that performs some database operation.
-Stored procedures reside on the database server where they can be accessed as needed.
-InfoMaker uses these stored procedures to get information about tables and columns from the Adaptive Server system catalog.
-(The InfoMaker stored procedures are different from the stored procedures you might create in your database.)
-SQL scripts InfoMaker provides SQL script files for installing the required stored procedures in the sybsystemprocs database: Script Use for PBSYC.SQL Adaptive Server databases
+PBSYC.SQL script

-Where to find the scripts InfoMaker CD-RO re scripts are located in the Server directory on the M. The Server directory contains server-side installation e not installed with InfoMaker on your computer.
-PBSYC.SQL script What it does The PBSYC.SQL script contains SQL code that overwrites stored procedures that correspond to the same version of InfoMaker in the Adaptive Server sybsystemprocs database and then re-creates them. . - cript uses the sybsystemprocs database to hold the rocedures.
-This database is created when you install When to run it Before you connect to an Adaptive Server database in InfoMaker for the first time using the ASE or SYC DBMS identifier, you or your database administrator must run the PBSYC.SQL script once per database server into the sybsystemprocs database. . - the server at your site will be accessed by anyone using the ment environment or by deployment machines.
-If you or your database administrator have already run the curren PBSYC.SQL to install InfoMaker stored procedures in the sybsyst database on your server, you need not rerun the script to install th procedures again.
-For instructions on 72. running PBSYC.SQL , see "How to run the scripts" on page Stored procedures it creates The PBSYC.SQL script creates the following InfoMaker stored procedures i the Adaptive Server sybsystemprocs database.
+What it does

+The PBSYC.SQL script contains SQL code that overwrites stored procedures that correspond to the same version of InfoMaker in the Adaptive Server sybsystemprocs database and then re-creates them.

+The PBSYC.SQL script uses the sybsystemprocs database to hold the InfoMaker stored procedures.
+This database is created when you install Adaptive Server.

+When to run it

+Before you connect to an Adaptive Server database in InfoMaker for the first time using the ASE or SYC DBMS identifier, you or your database administrator must run the PBSYC.SQL script once per database server into the sybsystemprocs database.

+Run PBSYC.SQL if the server at your site will be accessed by anyone using the InfoMaker or by deployment machines.

+If you or your database administrator have already run the current version of PBSYC.SQL to install InfoMaker stored procedures in the sybsystemprocs database on your server, you need not rerun the script to install the stored procedures again.

+For instructions on running PBSYC.SQL, see "How to run the scripts" on page 71.

+Stored procedures it creates

+The PBSYC.SQL script creates the following InfoMaker stored procedures in the Adaptive Server sybsystemprocs database.
 The procedures are listed in the order in which the script creates them.

-PBSYC.SQL stored procedure What it does sp_pb110column Lists the columns in a table.
+PBSYC.SQL stored procedure What it does sp_pb110column Lists the columns in a table. sp_pb110pkcheck Determines whether a table has a primary key. sp_pb110fktable Lists the tables that reference the current table. sp_pb110procdesc Retrieves a description of the argument list for a specified stored procedure.

-sp\pb110pkcheck

-sp\pb110procdesc

-sp\pb110fktable

-Determines whether a table has a primary key.

-Lists the tables that reference the current table.

-stored procedure.

-Retrieves a description of the argument list for a specified

-PBSYC.SQL stored procedure What it does sp_pb110proclist Lists available stored procedures and extended stored procedures.
+PBSYC.SQL stored What it does procedure What it does sp_pb110proclist Lists available stored procedures and extended stored procedures.
 If the SystemProcs DBParm parameter is set to 1 or Yes (the default), sp_pb110proclist displays both system stored procedures and user-defined stored procedures.
 If SystemProcs is set to 0 or No, sp_pb110proclist displays only user-defined stored procedures. sp_pb110text Retrieves the text of a stored procedure from the SYSCOMMENTS table. sp_pb110table Retrieves information about all tables in a database, including those for which the current user has no permissions.
 PBSYC.SQL contains the default version of sp_pb110table.
 If you want to replace the default version of sp_pb110table with a version that restricts the table list to those tables for which the user has SELECT permission, you can run the PBSYC2.SQL script, described in "PBSYC2.SQL script" next. sp_pb110index Retrieves information about all indexes for a specified table.